 Looking for the perfect book gift for an ambitious woman who wants to grow and develop in 2019?

 Here I’ve gathered the best insights from friends and connections on Facebook, Twitter and LinkedIn.
 Women whose opinions I trust.
-These are books worthy of your attention because they will help us to grow, develop and learn about ourselves, so that we lead a happier and more successful life.
+These are books worthy of your attention because they will help you to grow, develop and learn about yourself, so that you lead a happier and more successful life.
 No matter your definition of ‘successful’.

 Some I have read; others are on my ‘waitlist’ or my birthday wishlist!

 For full disclosure, as an Amazon Associate I earn from qualifying purchases – sadly not enough to run away to live in a cottage by the sea – and it costs you no more to buy that way.

 In no particular order – and you might want to bookmark this post so you can come back to it later.